-On January 1, 2019, the Institute adopted the new or revised FRSs and Interpretations to FRSs ("INT FRS") that are effective from that date and are relevant to the Institute's operations.
-The adoption of these new or revised FRSs and INT FRSs did not have a material impact on the Institute's financial statements, except as disclosed below:
+On January 1, 2020, the Institute adopted the new or revised FRSs and Interpretations to FRSs ("INT FRS") that are effective from that date and are relevant to the Institute's operations.
+The adoption of these new or revised FRSs and INT FRSs did not have a material impact on the Institute's financial statements.